mys-lang/mys/docs/language-reference/regular-expressions.rst

 Regular Expressions
 -------------------

-Regular expressions are part of the langauge.
-The string type has has methods that takes regular expressions, for example ``match()``, ``split()`` and ``replace()``.
+Regular expressions are part of the language.
+The string type has methods that takes regular expressions, for example ``match()``, ``split()`` and ``replace()``.